HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/wcm_mls_export_import.md

 **Export command options**:

--   `-dxProtocol <value>` - use this attribute to specify the protocol to use to connect to the DX server.
+-   `-dxProtocol <value>` - Use this attribute to specify the protocol to use to connect to the DX server.
--   `-hostname <value>` - use this attribute to specify the host name of the DX server.
+-   `-hostname <value>` - Use this attribute to specify the host name of the DX server.
--   `-dxPort <value>` - use this attribute to specify the port on which to connect to the DX server.
+-   `-dxPort <value>` - Use this attribute to specify the port on which to connect to the DX server.
--   `-contenthandlerPath <value>` - use this attribute to specify the path to the contenthandler servlet on the DX server (for example, /wps/mycontenthandler).
+-   `-contenthandlerPath <value>` - Use this attribute to specify the path to the contenthandler servlet on the DX server (for example, /wps/mycontenthandler).
--   `-dxUsername <value>` - use this attribute to specify the user name required for authenticating with the server.
+-   `-dxUsername <value>` - Use this attribute to specify the user name required for authenticating with the server.
--   `-dxPassword <value>` - use this attribute to specify the password required for authenticating with the server.
+-   `-dxPassword <value>` - Use this attribute to specify the password required for authenticating with the server.
--   `-importPath <value>` - the path to import the translated contents into DX.
+-   `-importPath <value>` - The path to import the translated contents into DX.
--   `-virtualPortalContext <value>` - the context of the virtual portal that contains the WCM Library you want to import.
+-   `-virtualPortalContext <value>` - The context of the virtual portal that contains the WCM Library you want to import.

 **Usage sample**: